In Spanish, there are several sets of personal pronouns which you need to learn.

 me, te, se, nos, os, se

-We place this pronouns after the verb and written together when the verb is in Infinitive, Gerund or Positive Imperative.
+We attach these pronouns at the end of the Verb when that Verb is in Infinitive, Gerund or Positive Imperative.

-Levantarse temprano es importante = It’s important to get up early (infinitive)
+Levantarse temprano es importante. = Getting up early is important (infinitive)

 Concentrándome, concentrándome… = Concentrating myself, concentrating myself… (gerund)